nguyenphihung8523/NhomHKD_QLCHBDTT/backend/README.md

 <!-- ⚠️ PROTECTED LICENSE & COPYRIGHT - DO NOT DELETE ⚠️ -->

-This project is developed by Nguyễn Văn Hoàng for educational and portfolio purposes.
+This project is developed by Trầm Tấn Khá for educational and portfolio purposes.

-**© 2025 Nguyễn Văn Hoàng - vanhoangtvu**
+**© 2025 Trầm Tấn Khá - TanKha04**

 <!-- 🔒 PROTECTED COPYRIGHT - KHÔNG XÓA THÔNG TIN BẢN QUYỀN 🔒 -->